Using the pocket pattern piece, trace and cut out two pairs of pockets in the main or contrasting fabric.

 Finish all the sides of each pocket with pinking shears, zig zag stitch, or a serger.
 Also, finish both sides of the front and back pieces of the dress or tunic.

 Determine pocket placement, measure down from armscye and up from hem, marking with tailors chalk.
+For pants or skirts, position top of pocket 4 1/2 inches (11 cm) down from the waist.
 Start with the front garment piece, keeping the straight edge of the pocket in line with the side, pin one of the pocket pieces in place with right sides facing.
 Repeat on the other side of the front and then both sides of the back piece.

 Sew the pocket using a 1/2 inch (12 mm) seam allowance.
 Sew the pocket on the second side and then repeat for the remaining pockets on the back pattern piece.